Malmsbury District Landcare Group Incorporated

 We’ve become known for turning neglected public land into thriving community assets.
 With a strong focus on waterways and wildlife, our projects have uncovered threatened species like:

-• 🌸 18 species of threatened native flora
+• 18 species of threatened native flora including a Critically Endangered Acacia species

-If you’re keen on wildlife conservation, you can get involved in citizen science surveys and help monitor the remarkable biodiversity in our region.
+If you’re keen on wildlife conservation, you can also get involved helping to monitor the remarkable biodiversity in our region.

 We believe in Landcare for everyone.
 Whether you want to plant a tree, join a fauna survey, come to a community BBQ, or just stay connected through our newsletter — if you are interested in getting involved you can access our Membership Form here.